Shuttle/Shuttle.Esb.Module.Throttle/README.md

 # Shuttle.Esb.Module.Throttle

-The Throttle module for Shuttle.Esb aborts pipeline processing when the current date is not within a given time range.
+The Throttle module for Shuttle.Esb aborts pipeline processing when the CPU usage exceeds given percentage.

-The module will attach the `ThrottleObserver` to the `OnPipelineStarting` event of all pipelines except the `StartupPipeline` and abort the pipeline if the current time is not within the active time range.
+The module will attach the `ThrottleObserver` to the `OnPipelineStarting` event of all pipelines except the `StartupPipeline` and abort the pipeline if the SPU usage is exceeds the given percentage.

 ```xml
 <configuration>